Capturing the Denoising Effect of PCA via Compression Ratio: Primary theorem and proof

-Here we also formally define $P^k_B$ for symmetric matrices as in this case we work with eigenvectors corresponding to top eigenvalues, instead of top singular values (as in case of $A$), for clarity. \begin{remark} For the $d \times n$ matrix $A$ (and similarly for $\hA$) we have defined $P^k_A$ as the matrix whose rows are the top $k$ singular vectors of $A$.
+Here we also formally define $P^k_M$ for symmetric matrices $M$ as in this case we work with eigenvectors corresponding to top eigenvalues, instead of top singular values (as in case of $Y$), for clarity. \begin{remark} For any matrix $M$, we have defined $P^{k'}_X$ as the matrix whose rows are the top $k'$ singular vectors of $M$.

-When we discuss a symmetric matrix $B$, $P^k_B$ is a matrix whose rows are the eigenvectors corresponding to the top $k$ eigenvalues of $B$. \end{remark}
+However, when we discuss a symmetric matrix $M'$, $P^{k'}_{M'}$ is a matrix whose rows are the eigenvectors corresponding to the top $k'$ \emph{eigenvalues} of $M'$. \end{remark}